Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - Confusion matrix

 ## 14-06-2021
-- experimentations with the transform matrix
+- :triangular_flag_on_post: experimentations with the transform matrix --> does not allow to properly rotate the image : just a translation and a flip + scaling in this matrix
-   --> does not allow to properly rotate the image : just a translation and a flip + scaling in this matrix
+- ⏲️ RGB overlay debugging
-- RGB overlay debugging
+- ✔️ Tests to determine the method to extract seeps and spills length statistics

 ## TODO